yjx-econ/mypage/contents/home.md

 Welcome!
-I'm a Assistant Professor at Shanghai University of Finance and Economics.
+I'm an Assistant Professor at Shanghai University of Finance and Economics.

 #### Education
 * Ph.D. in Economics, **Shanghai Jiao Tong University**, Sept.
 2020-June.
 2025.